janwilmake/openapisearch/openapi-discovery.md

 ### 2. Set Up Well-Known Redirects

-If you can't place your spec at the root, set up a redirect from:
+If you can't place your spec **at the root of your main domain**, set up a redirect from:

 ```
 /.well-known/openapi